Kyoto, Nara and Kobe: A Grand Tour of World Heritage, Art and Culture

 After downtown Kyoto, you will visit the Nishijin district, the home of Kyoto’s textile industry, and a primary source for fantastically ornate Kimono and Obi (ornamental kimono belts).

-One day tour around Nara: Nara is the first permanent capital of Japan, and a great asset amongst Japan’s cultural legacies.
+Nara was the first permanent capital of Japan, and a great asset amongst Japan’s cultural legacies.

 You’ll then visit Nara Koen, a splendid park, home to about 1200 deer which, in pre-Buddhist times, were considered messengers of the gods and today enjoy the status of National Treasures.
 You can feed the deer “shika sembei” (deer biscuits) that are available for purchase from vendors in the park.